KabusDev/Fallout76CreateCustomIni/README.md

   * __--copyinicontents__ Copy a file's contents in to your .ini

 ## Info
-I don't normally do python.. or windows... so sorry...
-Um, Script compiled with pyinstaller...
+Script compiled with pyinstaller via Visual Studio...